 His early works were atonal, but he later declared that atonal music was 'an attempt to raise gibberish to an art form' and returned to writing tonal music.

-Colin Brumby spent most of his life in Brisbane, joining the Music Department staff at the University of Queensland, later becoming Associate Professor, retiring in 1998 and dying there on 3 January 2018, aged eighty-four.
+Colin Brumby spent most of his life in Brisbane, joining the Music Department staff at Queensland University, later becoming Associate Professor, retiring in 1998 and dying there on 3 January 2018, aged eighty-four.